-A few years ago, as many of the City’s legendary lesbian bars were closing (RIP Meow Mix, Cattyshack, Rubyfruit), some worried that NYC’s nightlife scene would take a hit.
-But these days, the bars that remain host a dynamic scene of weekly and monthly events.
-Visitors will find parties offering a range of music—techno, pop, hip-hop, retro—at a variety of popular nightspots.
-Read on for some of the hottest bars, clubs and parties for women out on the town in NYC.
+When some of the City’s legendary lesbian bars closed in recent years (RIP, Meow Mix, Cattyshack and Rubyfruit), some worried NYC’s nightlife scene would take a hit.
+But the bars that remain keep things thrumming with a welcoming vibe and an array of popular weekly events.
+Visitors will also find parties offering a range of music—techno, pop, hip-hop, retro—at a variety of city nightspots.
+Read on for details about three stalwart lesbian hangouts as well as recurring parties for queer women out on the town in NYC.

 438 Hudson St., 212-924-3347, West Village, Manhattan

-The longest-running lesbian bar in the City (more than 25 years!) not only survives—it’s also been refreshed with a sexy renovation and a roster of resident DJs like Tikka Masala, Culi, Rosy Q and Pool Boi.
-The bar has a wonderfully eclectic calendar of events, including Homotown (old-school soul and hip-hop) on Thursdays and Bodega 438 (Latin fusion) on Wednesdays.
+The longest-running lesbian bar in the City (more than 25 years!) not only survives but thrives thanks in part to its roster of resident DJs, including Tikka Masala, Culi, Rosy Q and Pool Boi.
+The bar has a wonderfully eclectic calendar of events, including Homotown (old-school soul and hip-hop) on Thursdays and Snatch (dance music) on Saturdays.

 363 Fifth Ave., 718-788-0924, Park Slope, Brooklyn

-Park Slope may have gentrified, but this Brooklyn neighborhood’s lesbian bar (also known as “The G-spot”) continues to draw a crowd.
-Events like Sunday bingo with Luscious Lola, happy hour Monday to Friday from 5 to 8pm, and Friday night dance parties keep this place hopping.
-The pool table and spacious backyard make this venue a dependable watering hole for the area’s ladies and their admirers.
+Park Slope may have gentrified, but this Brooklyn’s neighborhood lesbian bar (also known as “The G-Spot”) continues to draw a lively crowd.
+Events like Way Gay Karaoke, happy hours Monday to Friday from 5 to 8pm, and Friday night dance parties keep this place hopping.
+The pool table and spacious backyard make Ginger’s a dependable watering hole for the area’s ladies and their admirers.